 Provide Mathematics professional development and technical assistance to public and private schools.
 The Teaching and Learning Center (TLC) offers customized, innovative educator professional learning across multiple content areas.
 Our Curriculum Directors coach, support and work with educators and stakeholders to provide customized professional learning sessions both in school districts and at HCDE Facilities.
 An array of national and local speakers and presenters support TLC's vision to share relevant, research-based practices and to fuel innovation.
-TLC exists to serve and support school districts every project or service rendered, the project will be in Harris County and beyond, including both charter and private schools.
+TLC exists to serve and support school districts in Harris County and beyond, including both charter and private schools.